pantheon-systems/documentation/source/docs/articles/wordpress/create-a-wordpress-site-from-the-commandline-with-terminus-and-wp-cli.md

 Many developers feel more at home at the command line than they do using Windows.
 Edit a text file, issue a command, and bang—you've completed your task.
 There's just something about doing it all from the command line that makes it a little more exciting.

 Until recently, WordPress did not have a good answer to Drupal's drush tool.
-Thankfully, it does now: **wp-cli**.
+Thankfully, it does now: wp-cli.

 WP-CLI is a tool used to manage a WordPress installation.
 However, don't think of it as a simple backup or search and replace tool.
 Yes, it can do those things, but it's so much more than that.
 This guide will walk you through creating and configuring a site using WP-CLI and Pantheon's Terminus.